ktomk/pipelines/README.md

   of a pipeline with `--keep` and with the said `--error-keep` on error only.

+  Continue on a (failed) step with the `--steps <steps>` argument, the `<steps>` option can be any step number or sequence, separate multiple with comma, you can even repeat steps or reverse order.

+  For example, if the second step failed, to continue use `--steps 2-` to re-run the second and all following steps.

   Afterwards manage left overs with `--docker-list|kill|clean` or clean up with `--docker-zap`.